LGN520/farreach-public/ycsb-implementation.md

 			* Check if latency is reasonable with methodology of fixing aggregate throughput
 				- Try farreach + A (target: 1MOPS): avglat = 113us
 				- Try nocache + A (target: 0.8MOPS): avglat = 315us
-				- TODO: Mark original latency statistic with the delete line, if the latest latency statistic is reasonable
 			* Fix exp5 issue of unchanged request distribution -> finish exp5 on skewness 0.9 and 0.95

 - 10.27